microsoft/FabricRTIWorkshop/docs/workshop.md

 ```
 SilverAddress
 ```
 23. Notice there are 900 rows and 1 additional column **IngestionDate** towards the right.
 This transformation occurred automatically in real-time by the KQL function `parseAddress()`.
-The function was defined in the [Update Policy](<https://learn.microsoft.com/fabric/real-time-intelligence/table-update-policy>) when we ran "createAll.kql" database script.
+The function was defined in the [Update Policy](<https://learn.microsoft.com/fabric/real-time-intelligence/table-update-policy>) when we ran [createAll.kql](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/kql/createAll.kql>) database script (see lines 41-45).

 ![alt text](assets/fabrta44.png)